 Virtual Copies – Allows Storing Several versions of a Photo.

-In this application, it is much simpler: follow “Virtual Copies.”
+This application is much simpler: follow “Virtual Copies.”

 If you use an external hard drive/ SD Card to save your images and once you remove the hard drive from your computer, those images will still be available in Lightroom.